daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 Service incidents are built by grouping events:

--Each incident starts at ServiceDown
+- Each incident starts at ServiceDown
  -Ends at ServiceRestored
--Duration is calculated in hours
+- Duration is calculated in hours

 This results in an incident-level table, which is used as the primary source for downtime calculations.